TNG-Modding/paradox-gamefiles-templatemaker/README.md

 - Create an order for every template+spec pair.
 For instance, this order create a `common/pop_faction_type`

 ```
+[
     {
-    "orders": [
-        {
         "name": "Moderate Faction Defines",
         "specFilePath": "./specs/moderateFactions.json",
         "templateDirectoryPath": "./templates/faction", # The folder that contains the template files
         "outputDirectoryPath": "../common/pop_faction_types", # Which folder to output to
         "disabled": false, # Whether this order is ignored
         "dumpContents": true, # Whether the template folder is copied into the output directory (false), or the contents are dumped into the output (true)
         "isBom": false # Take UTF-8 template files and create UTF-8-BOM files for localisation
     },
 ]
-}

 ```

 - Run `intemplator go` in the folder where the `intemplator.json` file is to generate files.